Data Science in a Glass Box

 Evidence should outlive the release process

+Passing automated tests is necessary, but it isn’t sufficient.
 Tests answer whether a candidate release is internally consistent.
 They don’t explain how it differs from the version currently in production.
+They don’t tell you if the changes are significant, expected, or even correct.

+That comparison only exists briefly.
+Just before promotion, both the current release and the candidate release coexist.
 That’s the moment to capture evidence.
-Not merely that validation succeeded, but what actually changed.
+Not merely that validation succeeded, but what actually changed and what the impact was.

 For me, that evidence includes things like: